Skip to main content

 Six months of high-intensity interval training is enough to activate stem cells, increase the production of neurons in the hippocampus, and produce cognitive improvements that can last for up to five years.

-Viewing cognitive function it from a passive state to an active, engineered outcome.
+Viewing cognitive function through this lens transforms it from a passive state to an active, engineered outcome.
 The subtle signals of decline ∞ the forgotten name, the hesitation in a complex decision, the reliance on caffeine for baseline focus ∞ are performance blockers.
 They are data points indicating that the system’s inputs are misaligned with the desired output.

 To build a faster brain is to understand that the body is the factory floor for the mind.
 The quality of the physical work performed there directly dictates the quality of the cognitive product.
 Ignoring the machinery of the body while demanding more from the mind is a fundamentally flawed strategy.
 The workout is the upgrade order, the biological demand for a central processor that can handle more data, faster.